Jetroid/jetroid.github.io/_micro/2020-05-02-microblog-reflection.md

 I was complaining a lot, or writing about the bad things that had happened to me, or just talking about the few boring things I did.

 Few of the posts from that time are worth reading, so I won't be publishing all of them.
-Of those that are at least half way interesting, I will edit and produce proper backdated blog posts with at some point.
+Of those that are at least half way interesting, I will edit and produce proper backdated blog posts with their content at some point.

 It's a good idea to be conscious about how our mood and mindset is affecting our output, especially during our current shared Coronavirus experience!